frank-ceballos/iPhoneApps/README.md

 Dicee is an application that can help you rolll your dice.
 Tap the "Roll" button or shake your iPhone to roll them dice.

-### The apps in this repo were created using the following hardware and software:

 ### **Hardware**

 Macbook Pro with Retina Display (late 2012 release)